Klasse-Digitale-Grafik/30s-reel/README.md

 # 30 second websites
-Archive of experimental websites made by students of Klasse Digitale Grafik at HFBK Hamburg.
+Archive of experimental websites made by students of Klasse Digitale Grafik at HFBK Hamburg: https://2020.digitale-grafik.com

 ## Submit your website